JohnMayes/100-days-of-code/log.md

 **Today's Progress**: More FreeCodeCamp challenges, getting a little more complicated.

 **Thoughts** Reading about how JavaScript works has been useful in conjunction with learning how to use it.

+### Day 25: Apr.
+5, Thursday

+**Today's Progress**: More JavaScript.
+I am learning how to build strings using a variety of methods.

+**Thoughts** Hey, I'm already a quarter of the way through the 100 day challenge!

 <!--
 # 100 Days Of Code - Log